waledsaleh/Competitive-Programming/README.md

 TIMUS
 URI
 Icpc Live Archive
-this solutions for educational purpose,so when you CHEAT, when you COPY, you only fuck yourself!!!!
+this solutions for educational purpose,so when you CHEAT, when you COPY, you only cheat yourself!!!!
 Don't do it.
 There are some solutions under updating,it is not all solutions Good Luck :)